gallenc/opennms-paxexam/misc-examples/karaf-camel/karaf-camel-example/README.md

 Being able to quickly test camel routes and integrate them with the OpenNMS API opens up a lot of possibilities for OpenNMS plugin developers.

 OpenNMS uses camel 2.19.1 internally (as of Horizon 32).
-OSGi class path isolation allows later versions of camel  3.x to be installed for exclusive used of particular plugins.
+OSGi class path isolation allows later versions of camel  3.x to be installed for exclusive use by particular plugins.
 In this example, we can build and install a plugin feature based on Camel 3 and test it directly using paxexam tests.

 ## Test Application